 The southern chinch bug, Blissus insularis Barber, is an insect pest of St. Augustinegrass, Stenotaphrum secundatum (Walt.)
 Kuntze, a turf and pasture grass grown throughout the southern United States.
 This tiny pest, rarely measuring over 6 mm in length, causes millions of dollars in damage per year, as homeowners seek to control chinch bug outbreaks by applying insecticides and replacing damaged grass.
 For this reason, much research has focused on the development of a more economic and effective mode of control, although pesticide application remains the most popular method today.

-A population of B. insularis generally remains in the same area throughout the year (Kerr 1966).
+A population of Blissus insularis generally remains in the same area throughout the year (Kerr 1966).
 The southern chinch bug has retained the ability of flight, yet only a small proportion of the population appears to utilize flight as a means of dispersal.
-In most instances, a population of B. insularis moves from lawn to lawn within a neighborhood by walking from a heavily infested area to a fresh feeding area.
+In most instances, a population of Blissus insularis moves from lawn to lawn within a neighborhood by walking from a heavily infested area to a fresh area to feed.
 During relocation, the population may cover over 400 feet in under an hour, an impressive achievement for such small creatures.

-An adult female B. insularis deposits over 250 eggs on average in her lifetime (Kerr 1966).
+An adult female Blissus insularis deposits over 250 eggs on average in her lifetime (Kerr 1966).
 She may lay as little as four eggs a day, but she will oviposit for many continuous weeks (Kerr 1966, Wilson 1929).
 The female chinch bug deposits her eggs on St. Augustinegrass close to where the plant contacts the soil (Wilson 1929).
-During the summer months, the eggs hatch between six to 13 days, with an average period of 11 days.
-This process can last a month or more during the winter months.
-The eggs are small and oval shaped, with a blunt end from which four small projections extend.
-The eggs begin as a pale white color and turn amber and eventually red before they hatch.
-The newly emerged nymphs resemble a smaller, wingless adult form.
-The first nymphal instar displays a yellow body color.
-The color will change to red with a pale white band across the abdomen and finally to black with a similar white band as the insect progresses through its five typical nymphal instars.
+During the summer months, the eggs hatch in six to 13 days, with an average incubation period of 11 days.
+This process can last a month or more during the winter.

 Figure 1.
 Nymph (left), and the short-winged (center) and long-winged adult forms of the southern chinch bug, Blissus insularis Barber.
 Photograph by R.H.
 Cherry, University of Florida.